The Spelling, Pronunciation and Origins of our Surname

 Click here for a pedigree chart of the Barons of Drum

 His son, also Alexander, thus inherited the lands of his father, the Barony of his uncle, and the arms of both.
-And although he lost his rights to Forglen in 1388, he gained possession of the park and Tower of Drum between 1388 and 1393.
+And although he lost his rights to Forglen in 1388, between then and 1393 he recovered possession of the park and Tower of Drum from John de Moigne.

 So, in 1411, the two Irvines came to the Battle of Harlaw, a mere twenty miles north of Drum, one of Scotland’s bloodiest ever acts of civil war and a desperate battle between the rising power of the Western Islands and the stolid, more settled world of the East Coast.
 One of the Islanders’ senior chiefs was Maclean of Duart, Red Hector of the Battles, and at some point in the battle he met Sir Alexander Irvine.
 The two great warriors locked in single combat; neither would yield and in the end both died still fighting each other.